Farama-Foundation/Gymnasium/docs/introduction/basic_usage.md

 Gymnasium already provides many commonly used wrappers for you.
 Some examples:

-- :class:`TimeLimit`: Issue a truncated signal if a maximum number of timesteps has been exceeded (or the base environment has issued a truncated signal).
+- :class:`TimeLimit`: Issues a truncated signal if a maximum number of timesteps has been exceeded (or the base environment has issued a truncated signal).
 - :class:`ClipAction`: Clips any action passed to ``step`` such that it lies in the base environment's action space.
 - :class:`RescaleAction`: Applies an affine transformation to the action to linearly scale for a new low and high bound on the environment.
 - :class:`TimeAwareObservation`: Add information about the index of timestep to observation.
 In some cases helpful to ensure that transitions are Markov.